TV4/Urushiol/README.md

 The third state is 'live'.
 This state is identical to the second state but leaves the backends as they are.
 This means that if a request is sent to backend A and that backend points at a live server, the request will be sent to that server.
-This state is great for integration-tests and to check that the configured cache logics of the vcl file is on pare with what the actual servers return (such as cache headers etc).
+This state is great for integration-tests and to check that the configured cache logics of the vcl file is on par with what the actual servers return (such as cache headers etc).
 Also for testing that your varnish server can access the servers.

 While testing in live and mock states Urushiol will handle the backends (mock or real) and the acutal instance of varnish.
-What you as a user have to do is to provide testcases.
+What you as a user have to do is to provide test cases.

-Upon execution the test will be given a testcase object to perform operations on.
+Upon execution the test will be given a test case object to perform operations on.
 The two main methods that are interesting to you as a tester are `client_testcase` which takes a block and yields a client_testcase to do operations upon; as seen below:

 ```ruby